Volcanic ash in drinking water – health implications

 • In lakes and reservoirs, the volume is usually large enough that changes in composition are not discernible

 The constituents most likely to be elevated above background levels in natural waters are Fe, Al and Mn, because these are normally present at very low levels.
-Thus water is likely to become unpalatable due to discolouration or a metallic taste before it becomes a health hazard.
+Thus, water is likely to become unpalatable due to discolorations or a metallic taste before it becomes a health hazard.

 These elements will not be filtered out with a Nazava water filter.
 Therefore, if the water tastes very salty/ steely, we recommend using another source (e.g. ground water)